OsioLabs/gatsbyguides.com_content/content/gatsby-and-drupal/install-and-configure-drupal.md

 This configuration is very generic, and it will allow any kind of resource sharing.
 It's suitable for learning purposes, but you should learn about hardening these settings for a production application.
 Make sure to update `allowedOrigins` and `allowedMethods` to reflect only the valid domains and HTTP methods that your browser-based applications use.
 Public APIs can leave these values as is, since they may not know about the consumers that integrate with the API.

-After *services.yml* is updated, you need to [clear caches](https://drupalize.me/tutorial/clear-drupals-cache) for the changes to be applied.
+After _services.yml_ is updated, you need to [clear caches](https://drupalize.me/tutorial/clear-drupals-cache) for the changes to be applied.

 ## Recap

 In this tutorial we downloaded and installed Drupal and the JSON API, JSON API Extras, and Simple OAuth contributed modules.
 Then we made changes to the default configuration necessary to allow Gatsby to access the data and users on our site.
-We adjusted permissions related to accessing JSON API data and OAuth tokens, generating public/private keys for OAuth encryption, and enabling CORS support.
+We adjusted permissions related to accessing OAuth tokens, generated public/private keys for OAuth encryption, and enabled CORS support.

 With all of these steps complete your Drupal site is ready to serve as both a data source for Gatsby's build process as well as the target for dynamic API queries in React.
-Consumers will be able to access all of your site's content via the */jsonapi* endpoint, as well as authenticate and authorize users via OAuth.
+Consumers will be able to access all of your site's content via the _/jsonapi_ endpoint, as well as authenticate and authorize users via OAuth.

 ## Further your understanding